Garbii1/Balance-/README.md

+md
-# AutoEase - Smart Car Repair Booking
+# Balanceè - Smart Car Repair Booking

-AutoEase is a Next.js web application designed to simplify the process of finding and booking car repair services.
+Balanceè is a Next.js web application designed to simplify the process of finding and booking car repair services.
 It leverages AI to recommend and rank repair stations based on user-provided car type and service needs.

 ## Core Problem Solved

 Finding a suitable and available car repair station can be time-consuming.
-AutoEase aims to streamline this by:
+Balanceè aims to streamline this by:
 1. Allowing users to specify their car type and the repair service they need.
 2. Using AI to rank available repair stations based on suitability.
 3. Displaying available time slots for the selected station.